 This was around the same time that I know my metabolism was JACKED up because I at some point I started gaining weight at 1200 calories.
 I stopped counting calories, and my weight normalized to my high school weight, but it was still a struggle.
 Let me preface something, my weight never dropped below an acceptable range, my body fat percentage was always healthy, and my BMI was never below 21.
 I didn’t look emaciated, and I didn’t feel emaciated, yet my monthly cycle continued to elude me.

 BODY IMAGE & WEIGHT

 The most important thing I did that I think affected my cycle was to choose to love myself.

 After about a year of that, I applied and took a job at Life Time Fitness.
 I loved every second of what I was doing, but eventually, 70 hour work weeks and variable pay caught up with me.
 Plus, let’s be honest.
 The fitness industry is not the place you want to be when you have amenorrhea.
 In the past year, I’ve been working on my own business and teaching at a local community college.
 It’s been a struggle to launch everything but worth it.
 I can manage my back pain which is, thanks to Dr.K, virtually gone.
 It pretty much flares when I travel, and that’s it.
-I can manage my work schedule, get enough sleep, and pour my heart and soul into work I love.
+I can maintain my work schedule, get enough sleep, and pour my heart and soul into work I love.
 The hard part has been keeping up with my massive student loan, but I know I’m not the only entrepreneur millennial out there.